Distracted Driving Report – The States With the Least and Most Distracted Driving

 Zutobi

-In April 2023, the National Highway Traffic Safety Administration (NHTSA) released data for 2021 that illustrated traffic deaths due to distracted driving increased by 12 percent from the previous year.
+In April 2024, the National Highway Traffic Safety Administration (NHTSA) released data for 2022 that illustrated traffic deaths due to distracted driving increased by 12 percent from 2020 but decreased compared to 2021 to 6%.

 Every year, thousands of drivers and passengers are fatally injured as a result of distracted driving.
-In 2021, roughly 3,522 people were killed in car crashes involving a distracted driver, and hundreds of thousands more were injured.
+In 2022, roughly 2,109 drivers aged 15 to 20 were killed in car crashes involving a distracted driver, marking a significant rise from the 1,885 drivers within the same age group who were fatally injured in the preceding year.

 In this report, we’ve pulled together the latest numbers to identify the major causes of distracted driving, what the trends look like through recent years, and which states have the greatest distracted driving issues and the highest number of fatal road accidents.
 We’ve then ranked each state from best to worst.